jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

 * Submit your completed Digital (*.dig*) files to Moodle
 * Submit your completed hex files for the programs
+* Submit your completed esap file for the divide program
 * Submit the hex files for modifying look up tables
 * Do **not** compress the files before uploading to Moodle